 Assuming no change in the current rules for calculating the dates for Passover and Easter Sunday in the Jewish and Gregorian calendars, the Easter/Passover calculator should produce valid results up to at least AD 9999.

-Note: The Easter/Passover calculator should NOT be used to date key events in the life of Jesus Christ or other early Christians as it is based on strictly cyclical algorithms that were not introduced until many centuries later.
+Note: The Easter/Passover calculator should NOT be used to date key events in the life of Jesus Christ or that of other early Christians as it is based on strictly cyclical algorithms that were not introduced until many centuries later.